+'''

 U1 ACCURACY x

+'''

 Solution of the CPKS equations is an iterative process, and convergence is achieved if the difference between U1 matrix of successive iterations falls below a certain threshold.
 This subkey can be used to set the threshold.
-The accuracy of the U1 will be 10(-x).
-So, the higher the number the more accurate the U1 will be (similar to the integration accuracy parameter).
+The accuracy of the U1 will be $10^{}(-x)$.
+So, the higher the number the more accurate the U1 will be.
 The default is 4.
 While this parameter effects the accuracy of the frequencies, other factors also effect the accuracy of the frequencies, especially the ADF integration accuracy.

+'''

 NUC N1 N2 ...
 Nk

+'''